 A local hospitality fee is hereby imposed on the sales of prepared meals and beverages in food service establishments.
 The local hospitality fee shall be in an amount equal to two (2) percent of the gross proceeds of sales of prepared meals and beverages sold in food service establishments within the unincorporated areas of the county.
 The local hospitality fee shall be in an amount equal to one (1) percent of the gross proceeds of sales of prepared food and meals sold in establishments located within the boundaries of any incorporated municipalities within the county that has not imposed a local hospitality fee under the Enabling Act prior to the date of this article.
-Provided, however, the county shall not impose the local hospitality fee under the Enabling Act prior to the date of this article.
+Provided, however, the county shall not impose the local hospitality fee within the area of any municipality in the county that has enacted a local hospitality fee under the Enabling Act prior to the date of this article.
 In no event shall the cumulative rate of the local hospitality fee, and any municipal local hospitality fee exceed two (2) percent (in the aggregate) within any portion of the county.
 (Ord.
 No. 2021-25, § 1, 9-20-21)